 They say that "life happens," and that's no less true for an H-1B worker.
-Having children, taking care of an ill relative, or dealing with recovering from an illness yourself all can require taking a leave of weeks or months from work.
+Having children, taking care of an ill relative, or dealing with recovery from your own illness can all require taking a leave of weeks or months from work.
 Or, you might simply want to take some time off for an extended vacation or other non-work pursuits.
-As an H-1B worker, however, you face important considerations regarding your immigration status, as discussed in this article.
+As an H-1B worker, however, you face important considerations regarding the legality of your immigration status in the United States, as discussed in this article.

 As background, the H-1B visa is a work visa.
-At a basic level, this means that while you, as an H-1B worker, are in the U.S., you need to be not only working for your sponsoring employer, but also getting paid to maintain lawful immigration status.
+At a basic level, this means that while you, as an H-1B worker, are in the U.S., you need to be not only working for your sponsoring employer, but also getting paid by that employer to maintain lawful immigration status.

 But what happens if you need to take an unpaid leave of absence of a sort that an employer normally would grant to any employee (in fact, might be legally required to grant), such as maternity leave or for an extended illness?
-What are the rules?
+What are the rules for you?

 (For further guidance, see Nolo's many articles concerning life on the H-1B visa.)

 The typical means to document that you are in lawful H-1B status is through paychecks, which show that you are working and getting paid.
-As you are likely aware, maintaining lawful H-1B status is important not just theoretically, but if you want to be able to change employers or extend your stay while remaining in the United States.
+As you are likely aware, maintaining lawful H-1B status is important not just theoretically, but it is vital if you want to be able to change employers or extend your stay while remaining in the United States.
 If your H-1B status lapses, you might need to leave the U.S., obtain a new H-1B visa at the U.S. consulate abroad, and return before you again will have lawful H-1B status.

 The usual one- or two-week vacation does not require any special documentation to explain or evidence a gap in employment.
 Many vacations are paid in any case, so the issue might never come up.